HariK77/bookstore-backend-api/README.md

 # BookStore App (Backend Api)

 This is a simple REST API app, made with [Laravel 9](https://laravel.com/) framework.
-It has [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum) authentication, book crud functionality etc., It has a (frontend React App)[https://github.com/HariK77/bookstore-app] to consume this api.
+It has [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum) authentication, search, crud and admin users etc., It has a [frontend React App](https://github.com/HariK77/bookstore-app) to consume this api.

 More information about [Laravel 9](https://laravel.com) framework can be found [here](https://laravel.com/docs/9.x).